 It can also be great on the master buss thanks to the Pro-Q 3’s surgical curves and excellent analytical tools.
 Just be sure that any edits you do to the master buss are subtle and limited to a couple dB or less.

-If you want to check it out for yourself you can download a free 30-day demo here.
+If you want to check it out for yourself you can buy it here.
 This Fab Filter Pro-Q 3 review is based on a free review copy.

 Fab Filter’s new Pro-Q 3 EQ is an incredibly powerful piece of engineering.